dodevops/cloudcontrol/README.md

 version of kubectl, e.g. using az aks install-cli)

 **Note**: Please see the feature documentation below if a feature supports specifying a version string.
-All version strings need to be provided in semver format (f.e.
-1.2.3), the feature installers will take care about prefixes for download URLs, if required.
+All version strings need to be provided in semver format (i.e. 1.2.3), the feature installers will take care about prefixes for download URLs, if required.

 ## Using Kubernetes (Preview)